-$$GEX_t = \delta + \pi GGDP_t + \omega_t \tag{9}$$
+$$G \Leftrightarrow = \delta + 2G + \omega$$ (9)

-Where in: GEX: Real export growth, GGDP: Real GDP growth
+Where in: GEX: Real export growth , GGDP: Real GDP growth

-$\pi$ : income(production) elasticity of imports $\delta$ : fixed component $\omega$ : error component
+\square : income(production) elasticity of imports δ : fixed component ω : error component explanatory variables.

-To estimate the equation (9), the method of autoregressive distributed lag (ARDL) has been used.
-This method is more efficient than other time series methods in small samples that have a small number of explanatory variables.
 Banerjee & Inder (1993) using Monte Carlo simulations have shown that estimation in small bias samples may be significant.
 Therefore, it is more appropriate to use the ARDL model, which examines short-term dynamics.
 By using the Eviwes10 software to avoid estimating false regressions in the time series, the statics of the variables are first checked by the generalized Dickey-Fuller test.